For academics Protected PDFs

 Yes.
 NearWord reads pixels on screen, so it works with any application - browsers, PDF readers, games, video players, and more.

-NearWord offers a free plan that covers core lookup and learning workflows.
-Pro unlocks higher limits and advanced features.
+NearWord offers a free plan that covers core lookup and local history.
+NearWord Pro unlocks unlimited Context.